Are there times when you know what you want to say, but the word you need just doesn’t come to mind?

 Speech Issues

-Sometimes, you might accidentally say a word that is related to a word that you want to say, such as “tree” instead of “flower.”
+For instance, you might accidentally say a word that is related to a word that you want to say, such as “tree” instead of “flower.”

-Reading & Writing Issues
+Reading And Writing Issues

 If you have aphasia, you might struggle to read text on forms, books, and computer screens.